 A: The Post-Licensure BSN Program Track is 24 units of Upper Division Nursing and 6 units of Upper Division GE for a total of 30 semester units.
 These requirements can be met in one academic year of full time enrollment if all other BSN degree requirements have been met upon admission.

 Q14: If I have a Bachelor’s degree already, will I be able to get through the program faster?

-A: No. You will need to complete the 24 units of Upper Division Nursing coursework required for the Post-Licensure BSN degree and you will follow the TPOST Program Track Full-Time Plan which means you enroll in 11 units of required nursing coursework in the Fall (Nurs 310, 312, and 313) and 13 units (Nurs 410, 412 and 416) in the Spring.
+A: No. You will need to complete the 24 units of Upper Division Nursing coursework required for the Post-Licensure BSN degree.
+The TPOST Program Track Full-Time Plan the student enrolls in 11 units of required nursing coursework in the Fall (Nurs 310, 312, and 313) and 13 units (Nurs 410, 412 and 416) in the Spring.
 The CPOST Program track full-time plant the student enrolls in 8 units of required nursing coursework in the Fall (Nurse 310 & Nurse 412) and 8 units (Nurse 410 & Nurse 416) in hte Spring.

 Q15: When do I need to apply?

 A: To be admitted to the BSN Program for Fall 2015 semester, apply to Sonoma State University and to the SSU Nursing Department by November 30, 2014.
 Both of these applications MUST be submitted to be considered for admission.

 A: Transfer students (as an ADN student or graduate you are classified as a “transfer student”) must apply to BOTH the university (http://www.csumentor.edu) AND to the Department of Nursing.
 Please carefully follow the application directions on this web site; failure to complete any part of the process can result in admission denial.